michael-milette/wordpress-relevanssi_extras/README.md

 # Usage

-IMPORANT: Although we expect everything to work, this ALPHA release has not been fully tested in every situation.
-If you find a problem, please help by reporting it in the [Bug Tracker](http://github.com/michael-milette/wordpress-relevanssi_extras/issues).
+Once installed and activated, Pages (not Posts) will have a new checkbox setting in the sidebar called "DO NOT INCLUDE this page in search results".
+It will be in a section called "Exclude Relevanssi Page Search".

+When enabled, the page will not be included i Relevanssi search results.
+This is useful if you do not want a particular page to appear in search results such as a **thank you**, **payment** or other page on your site.

-There are no configurable settings for this plugin at this time.
+There are no other configurable settings for this plugin at this time.

 [(Back to top)](#table-of-contents)